-(DfE Exclusion from maintained schools, academies and pupil referral units in England 2017)
+(Suspension and permanent exclusion from maintained schools, academies and pupil referral units in England, including pupil movement - until September 2023)

 1) Suspensions

 Trinity Academy Grammar will use Suspensions when student behaviour seriously and negatively impacts on the learning and/or safety of students.
 Suspensions will also be used when the good order of the academy is threatened and/or student behaviour could potentially damage the reputation of the academy.